Gvico/AT-Blaster/README.md

 #### - Free For All mode :

-Every man for himself
-Unlimited lives, 50 points per successful shot
+Unlimited lives, 50 points per successful shot.
-The first player to reach 1000 points wins the game
+The first player to reach 1000 points wins the game!

-### Coming Soon
+### Room for improvement

 #### - Hardware++

 Support of new material (manual, automatic variants...)
+Blaster HW 2.0 with improved ergonomics and aim system

 #### - Modes++